MileBuurmeijer/OPCUA-Player/README.md

   - replace filename1 and filename2 with references to your files without the 'quotes' around them.
   - both data files are CSV based and an example configuration file and data set can be found under resources.
   - connect with security settings that are offered, use security policy="none" and message security mode="none" at first
-  - set athentication settings to username = "user" and password="8h5%32@!~" to be able to subscribe to the available nodes

 description:
 - plays a data file with timestamped measurements (or whatever data points there are in the file)
-- give this tool an input data file with chronologically ordered timestamped measurements and it will stream these measurements through OPC UA to subcribed OPC UA clients with true delay time between the samples: e.g. if subsequent timestamps in the data file are 2018-08-06 12:01:670 and 2018-08-06 12:01:980 then these are streamed 310 milliseconds after each other
+- give this tool an input data file with chronologically ordered timestamped measurements and it will stream these measurements through OPC UA to subscribed OPC UA clients with true delay time between the samples: e.g. if subsequent timestamps in the data file are 2018-08-06 12:01:670 and 2018-08-06 12:01:980 then these are streamed 310 milliseconds after each other in with current timestamps
-- it also exposes an remote control method in the OPC UA server name space, this allows to start, stop, pause,... this OPC UA player by a connected OPC UA client
+- it also exposes an remote control method in the OPC UA server name space, this allows to start, stop, pause,... this OPC UA player by a connected OPC UA client.
+It also has an autostart option (-autosatart) to start immediately.
 - the configuration of assets (the objects that the measurement belong to and their measurement points is read from a CSV based configuration file containing assets and measurement points, for the latter attributes can be set like unit of measure or access rights